John Greene (American football): University of Michigan

 Greene enrolled at the University of Michigan in 1940.
 While he was a student at Michigan, Greene was a member of the Michigan Wolverines wrestling team coached by Cliff Keen.
 In 1943, he lost 15 pounds to qualify for the 175-pound weight class.
 He finished the 1943 season in third place in the Big Ten Conference.
-In 1944, he was the team captain, compiled a 16-7 record, and was the Big Ten Conference runner up.
+In 1944, he was the team captain, compiled a 16–7 record, and was the Big Ten Conference runner up.

 Green also played for the Michigan Wolverines football team under head coach Fritz Crisler.
 In 1940, he played for Michigan's all-freshman team.
 As a sophomore, he was a 6-foot, 0 inch, 191-pound backup at the quarterback position for the 1941 Michigan Wolverines football team.

 Greene remained at Michigan during the World War II years, having been classified 4-F due to a perforated or punctured eardrum.
 During Greene's junior year, George Ceithaml started all 10 games at quarterback for the 1942 Michigan football team, and Greene became a backup at the tackle position.
 As a senior, Greene remained a backup at the tackle position, but he was awarded a varsity letter for his contributions to the 1943 Michigan Wolverines football team.

 Despite the fact that he was not a starter at Michigan, Greene was invited in the summer of 1944 to participate on the 11th annual Chicago College All-Star Game, an annual game matching a collegiate all-star team against the prior season's NFL championship team.

 Detroit Lions

-Greene was drafted by the Detroit Lions in the fifth round (35th overall pick) of the 1944 NFL draft.
+Greene was drafted by the Detroit Lions in the fifth round (35th overall) of the 1944 NFL draft.
 As a rookie in 1944, Greene appeared in nine games, five of them as a starter.
 He was used principally as a blocking back.